MAJORS AVAILABLE FOR SPRING/SUMMER CALENDAR

 The production specialization prepares students for careers in program creation, writing and the creative applications of video and audio technology.

-B.S. in Media Production, Management & Technology—Management & Strategy Track
+Management & Strategy Track

 This specialization prepares students to enter the profession through positions in research, sales, and marketing and promotion.

-College of Liberal Arts and Sciences
+College of Liberal Arts & Sciences

 The primary emphasis of the African-American studies program is to educate students about the theories and methodologies pertaining to the study of African-Americans.
 Students will be able to compare and contrast the experiences of people of African descent in the U.S. to those in the wider African Diaspora.
 They will also learn through participation in community-service activities.
 After obtaining a degree in African-American studies, students can seek careers as archivists, attorneys, civil rights professionals, community organizers, government employees, librarians, public policy professionals, professors, teachers and researchers.